haaochen/Guide_to_Machine_Learning/README.md

 ## Gradient Descent

-- Sometimes there is no analytical solution to fit a model to data
+- Sometimes there is no analytical solution to fit a model to data.
+Gradient descent starts with a guess and improves over time towards an optimal solution.

 - A loss or cost function is a function that we want to minimize when optimizing a model to fit the data.
 Sometimes, a loss function will refer to a function applied to ony one data point and the term Cost Function to specifically refer to a function applied to all of the data.